Ethan-Stell/Ethan-Stell/README.md

 ## Projects
 Here are a few projects i've completed or am in progress on:
 - [IN PROGRESS - Guitar Tuner for Apple Watch](#) - An intuitive app for tuning guitars using the Apple Watch, learning how to develop apps for apple systems.
-- [Youtube Video Downloader](#) - Why worry about wether your download link is safe when you can just make your own downloader?
+- [Youtube Video Downloader](#https://github.com/Ethan-Stell/YT-Downloader) - Very Simple Youtube to MP4 program.

 ## Let's Connect!